aathanas/rcn_Alber_MATLAB/README.md

 The paper presents the numerical scheme, explains the exact solution used, defines the constraint error and frames the time order, space order and Monte Carlo series of runs.
 Please note that the scripts here in their current form do not exactlty match the runs in the paper (but they can be easily modified to do so).

+HOW TO DEPLOY:
+Save all files (in the current folder structure) in the same folder.

+HOW TO RUN:
-To run, call any of the "main" m-files:
+To run, call any of the "main" m-files listed below.
+The scripts will run with default parameters.
 * `main_basic` executes a single run.
 By default compares to an exact solution; other initial conditions can be selected.
 * `main_time_order` executes a series of runs, comparing to an exact solution, to find the experimental order of convergence (EOC) in time (expected to be 2).
 * `main_space_order` executes a series of runs, comparing to an exact solution, to find the EOC in space (expected to be 4).
 * `main_MC_AF` executes a Monte Carlo (MC) series of runs, investigating the total amplification factor (AF) for randomized initial conditions and intensity of a background Gaussian spectrum.

+To modify initial conditions see `SetupProblem` in the problem_specific folder.

 Most of these main scripts are setup by default with short final times `T`, to enable quick benchmarking.